arminjalali/zeek-cluster-docs/README.md

 ## 🖥️ Deployment Environment (3 VMs)

 This Zeek cluster is designed for **three VMs**.
+> Tested with: Zeek X.Y on Ubuntu 24.04

 ### 1️⃣ Manager / Proxy / Logger